1. Blog

 grain free dog food heart disease

 Carrots also contain Vitamin B1, which helps to improve cardiovascular functioning.
-This can prevent a number of heart diseases.
 Vitamin B1 also helps to maintain your dog’s nervous system.

 8. Healthy Metabolism